charlie-lk/ng-interconnect/README.md

 The method returns the receiver object which contains the `unsubscribe` method.
 Calling this method will prevent receiving any events by the receiver.

+One can also subscibe to a broadcast which is not yet created.
+In that case a promise will be returned.
+This promise will be resolved with the unsubscriber object soon as the broadcaster becomes available.

 ## Creating a Listener and connecting to it